 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
 We must also explain how you can file a grievance or make a complaint about our decision to end your membership.
-You can also look in Chapter 9, Section 10 for information about how to make a complaint.

-CHAPTER 11 Legal notices
+CHAPTER 11: Legal notices